Know the Boundaries of Academic Freedom

 Academic freedom is a right of the faculty member as a catalyst of knowledge to freely explore and discuss controversial topics that are related to his or her field of expertise.
 The limitation of this freedom is not clearly defined.
 However, as an educator you should set your boundaries on the following responsibilities assigned to you:

-- 2You are expected to behave with honor and dignity at all times.A teacher should be a responsible member of the society.
+- 2A teacher should be a responsible member of the society.
 He should dress with modesty and maintain a life of integrity, in and out of the classroom.
 He should not be engaged in any form of controversy that affects the reputation of the school.
-In short, a faculty member should protect his name and his credibility.Advertisement
+In short, a faculty member should protect his name and his credibility.You are expected to behave with honor and dignity at all times.Advertisement

 Categories : Communications & Education